GLOBAL MARKETS-New year cheer for stocks as rally rumbles on

 Oil prices rose as tensions in the Middle East fuelled worries about supply.
 The U.S. military carried out air strikes against an Iran-backed militia this past weekend.
 Consequently, protesters stormed the U.S. Embassy in Baghdad on Wednesday, then withdrew after the United States deployed extra troops.

-Gold, which had benefited from a weaker dollar, was up 0.25% on the spot market despite the U.S. currency's gains.
-It last fetched $1,520 per ounce.
-XAU=GOL/
+Gold, which had benefited from a weaker dollar, was up 0.4% on the spot market despite the U.S. currency's gains.
+It last fetched $1,523 per ounce while China-sensitive industrial metal copper climbed towards an eight-month high.
+XAU=/MCU3=LXGOL/MET/L

 ($1 = 6.9633 Chinese yuan renminbi)